mpa139/allanlab/_pages/publications.md

 ### 2016

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf16 %}

   {{ conf.conf16 }} <br />